emichris/Build-a-Stock-Price-Indicator/README.md

 ## Project Description <a name="description"> </a>

 The objective of this project is to build a stock price predictor.
 A user is able to get stock price predictions after training the model live on historical data.
-The system uses the 'Adjusted Close Price'.
+The system predicts 'Adjusted Close Price'.
+The final application is deployed on heroku at [https://emichris-stock-predictor.herokuapp.com/](https://emichris-stock-predictor.herokuapp.com/)

 ## File Descriptions <a name="files"></a>